william-murray1204/Pixscale-AI-Image-Upscaling-Bot/README.md

 - Fix payments for pixscale
 - Add a warning message when the bot is being used to say we are under strain and a link to donate to show how (if you like what we do, any donations small or large     help us continually improve our services helping us to deliver you a better user experience.
 Thanks for your understanding.)
 - Advertise on r/dropshipping
+- Create desktop application and allow local calculation or cloud callculation and pixscale access from within file explorer (Software license)
+- ^^^ will have to update license in model files from original esrgan for mit license etc

 [https://medium.com/codex/how-im-making-over-400-per-month-with-a-simple-bot-2c78afba4d54](https://medium.com/codex/how-im-making-over-400-per-month-with-a-simple-bot-2c78afba4d54)